yusufm/smallfactory/README.md

 ```sh
 $ python3 sf.py inventory-delete mot-001
 ```
-Remove an inventory item by SKU.
+Remove an inventory item by ID.
 Prompts for confirmation in human mode.

 ---